diraniyoussef/Automation/README.md

 Any questions are welcome.

 One day I may make a video about it.
 In fact one video is already made. check my profile for a vimeo link.

+In general, it's about Arduino IDE for esp8266 code for the 2 panels, some DesignSpark electronics files, android studio code for the mobile app, and a java standalone app for the intermediate (relay) server in the middle that will assure communication of the 2 panels and the mobile app.

+BTW, the system supports local communication, thus without the intermediate server.